facundo9963/Spotify-app/README.md

 This is an app to search spotify albums.  <br/>
 This page consumes the Spotify API to display album information.
+Requests are made to the Spotify API such as adding or removing a saved album, searching for albums.
+It interacts directly with your account as soon as you authorize it with your spotify username and password. <br/>
 It is made with React, Redux and some style libraries.